wasiahmad/NeuralKpGen/README.md

 #### Do we use BEAM decoding to generate keyphrases?

-No, we only use greedy decoding!
+No, we only use greedy decoding.

 ## Notes